 Dr. Munro attended the University of Western Ontario graduating in 1897.
 His medical training continued at Trinity College in Toronto and Dr. Munro graduated M.D. in 1898.
 He was licensed by the College of Physicians and Surgeons in 1899.
 Dr. Munro was known to be practicing medicine in the early 1900’s in Romney Twp (Chatham-Kent).
 According to the 1901 census, Dr. Munro boarded with a family in Mersea Twp in Essex County.
-Shortly after he arrived in Wheatley, Dr. Munro was stricken with typhoid.
+Shortly after he arrived in Wheatley, Dr. Munro was stricken with typhoid fever but recovered.

 Dr. Munro married Margaret Wardrop Galbraith on the 30th of April, 1906 in Windsor, Ontario.
 Mrs. Munro was born in Toronto on the 1st of September, 1871.
 She was the 9th of 10 children born to William Galbraith and the former Janet Wright.
 Her father was a merchant and her siblings were; John Galbraith, Jeanie Muir Galbraith, Christian Craig Galbraith, William Galbraith, Robert Swan Galbraith, Janet “Jessie” W. Galbraith, Catherine Galbraith, James Richardson Galbraith and Ronald Wright Galbraith (who died as an infant).